INS Trishul (F43): Armament

-Two Kashtan Air Defence Gun/Missile mounts are Trishuls Close-In Weapons System (CIWS).
-The Kashtan CIWS has two GSh-30k 30 mm Gatling guns per mount firing 5,000 rounds a minute, along with eight 9M-311 Grison missiles (NATO: SA-N-11) with a range of 8 km.
+Two AK-630 CIWS systems are also present on the Trishul, and replace older Kashtan Air Defence Gun/Missile mounts.
+The Kashtan CIWS has two GSh-30K 30mm Gatling guns per mount firing 5,000 rounds a minute, along with eight 9M-311 Grison missiles (NATO: SA-N-11) with a range of 8 km.
 There are 64 Grison reloads (32 each mount) with a package of four missile taking less than 2 minutes to load.
 Forward of Trishul's bridge and aft of the VLS is one 12-round RBU-6000 anti-submarine warfare rocket launch that can fire either Splav-90R rockets or RGB-60 depth charges.
 Two pairs of fixed 533 mm DTA-53 torpedo tubes are located port and starboard midships.
 Both can launch either SET-65E anti-sub and 53-65KE antiship torpedoes.

 Service history

 In December 2005, Trishul collided with a commercial ship, Ambuja Laxmi, outside the Mumbai harbour, while returning from a training mission.
 Radar systems installed by the port authorities and those on board Ambuja Laxmi were unable to detect Trishul, and were unable to prevent the side-on collision.

 In the later part of 2017, Trishul was deployed on a four-month long anti piracy mission in the region of Gulf of Aden.
 The ship started at Mumbai in August 2017, and returned on 23 December 2017.
 During the period, the ship covered 26,000 nmi, carried out a bilateral exercise with the Italian Navy, exchange visits with the navies of Italy, Russia, United States, Japan, and Bangladesh.
 On 06 October 2017, Trishul successfully deterred a pirate attack on an Indian merchant vessel, MV Jag Amar.

+On 29 March 2024, INS Sumedha intercepted an Iranian fishing vessel FV Al-Kambar 786 which was hijacked by nine armed pirates 90 nautical miles off the coast of Socotra islands, Yemen in Indian Ocean.
+The ship was later joined by INS Trishul.
+The crew, consisting of 23 Pakistani nationals, were rescued in a 12-hour long operation.
+They were later brought to Mumbai on April 3, were they will be Arrested and held for further legal action.